Skip to content Skip to footer

 Who else could be interested in using the data?

 What application for your data inside or outside your own research field can you foresee?
 Will other researchers, public administration, industry or the general public be able to (re)use your results?
 In short: why is your data valuable?
+This question relates both to general reuse possibilities for this type of data and concrete plans to reuse the data from this project.

 Resources and responsibilities